Chapter 7.29

 (iv) The hosted location.

-(b) The sponsoring agency shall conduct at least one public informational meeting within, or as close to, the neighborhood where the proposed hosted homeless encampment will be located, a minimum of two weeks prior to the submittal of the temporary use permit application.
+(b) The sponsoring agency shall conduct at least one public informational meeting within, or close to, the neighborhood where the proposed hosted homeless encampment will be located, a minimum of two weeks prior to the submittal of the temporary use permit application.
 The time and location of the meeting shall be agreed upon between the city and sponsoring agency.
 All property owners within 1,000 feet of the proposed homeless encampment shall be notified at least 14 days in advance of the meeting by the sponsoring agency.
 Proof of mailing shall be provided to the director of community development.

 (2) Site Criteria.